 Probably, one of the most valid points of using AI and robots in food production is that the robots are sterile.
 This significant benefit is a huge factor in lowering the number of foodborne diseases.

-FSMA had made sanitary requirements more strict considering the entire supply chain.
-The reason is that now cereals, spices and other foods that don’t require refrigerators are in danger.
-Previously such foods weren’t prone to contamination, but now it’s changed.
+The FSMA (Food Safety Modernization Act) has made sanitary requirements stricter, considering the entire supply chain.
+The reason is that now cereals, spices, and other foods that don’t require refrigerators are in danger of contamination.
+Previously such foods weren’t prone to contamination, but now that’s changed.
 Robots could definitely help here.
 There is no way that they could transfer illnesses, as humans do.
 Moreover, robots are very simple to clean.
-Technavio gave the forecast, that by the end of 2019 robot implementation in the food industry will be up to 30%, and the demands and regulations of the governments are a major influence here.
+Technavio forecast that by the end of 2019 robot implementation in the food industry will be up to 30%.
+Government demands and regulations are a major influence here.

-There are also two other groundbreaking AI in food safety technologies that are expected to be widespread soon.
-They are also aimed at reducing the cases of foodborne diseases.
+There are also two other groundbreaking AI in food safety technologies that are expected to become widespread soon.
+They are also aimed at reducing the incidence of foodborne diseases.

 - Next Generation Sequencing a.k.a.
 NGS could replace DNA methods in the food safety testing area very soon.
-Automated processes and workflows make data capturing and preparation of lab samples much quicker and more precise than ever.
-The reason for implementing NGS for organizations like the CDC and the FDA lies in finding out the dangerous trends much quicker.
-Even preventing some disease outbreaks before they could actually harm masses.
+Automated processes and workflows make data capturing and the preparation of lab samples much faster and more precise than ever.
+The reason for implementing NGS in organizations like the CDC and the FDA lies in finding out about dangerous trends more quickly.
+NGS can even prevent some disease outbreaks before they harm masses of people.

-- Electric Noses – these are basically the replacement for the human noses in the production settings.
-The electronic chemical sensors can accurately distinct a variety of odors.
+- Electric Noses – these are basically the replacement for human noses in production settings.
+Electronic chemical sensors can accurately distinguish a variety of odors.
 Imagine these sensors in the food production environment.
-Powered by AI/ML algorithm with access to the database of dangerous odors, that are the signals for pollutions or infection, Electric Noses could be the future of Food Safety and Quality Control
+Powered by an AI/ML algorithm that has access to a database of dangerous odors that are the signals of pollutions or infection, Electric Noses could be the future of Food Safety and Quality Control.

-While in the other areas there are doubts about the implementation of AI, in the Food Safety area there are no two ways about it.
-AI, Robotics and ML in Food Safety, are already proven their worth, and will only evolve and get better in the future.
+While in other areas there are doubts about the implementation of AI, in the Food Safety area there are no two ways about it.
+AI, Robotics, and ML in Food Safety have already proven their worth, and will only evolve and get better in the future.